BrainCloneTeam/Brain-clone-divhacks/frontend/README.md

-# BRAIN3 Frontend
+# BrainClone Frontend

-This is the frontend for BRAIN3 - an AI-powered knowledge graph for bringing your memories to life.
+This is the frontend for BrainClone - an AI-powered knowledge graph for bringing your memories to life.
 Built with [Next.js](https://nextjs.org) and bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started